ruby-amqp/rubybunny.info/articles/exchanges.md

 Direct exchanges are often used to distribute tasks between multiple workers (instances of the same application) in a round robin manner.
 When doing so, it is important to understand that, in AMQP 0.9.1, *messages are load balanced between consumers and not between queues*.

-The [Queues and Consumers](/articles/queues.html) guide provide more information on this subject.
+The [Queues and Consumers](/articles/queues.html) guide provides more information on this subject.

 ### Pre-declared direct exchanges

 AMQP 0.9.1 brokers must implement a direct exchange type and pre-declare two instances:

  * `amq.direct`
- * *""* exchange known as *default exchange* (unnamed, referred to as an empty string by many clients including amqp Ruby gem)
+ * *""* exchange known as *default exchange* (unnamed, referred to as an empty string by many clients including Bunny)

 Applications can rely on those exchanges always being available to them.
 Each vhost has separate instances of those exchanges, they are *not shared across vhosts* for obvious reasons.